SerenityOS/serenity/Toolchain/Stubs/README.md

 This directory contains stubs for SerenityOS's LibC that are referenced from the LLVM runtime libraries.
-These are needed by the linker in order to add the required `DT_NEEDED` entries and to not emit errors regarding undefiend libc symbols.
+These are needed by the linker in order to add the required `DT_NEEDED` entries and to not emit errors regarding undefined libc symbols.
 Additionally, it provides fake empty libunwind.so and libc++.so for CMake configuration checks to succeed when bootstrapping the OS.

 ## Do these need to be updated?